 When it comes to agency rate cards and benchmarking, an old adage comes to mind: always compare apples with apples.
 It sounds simple, until some know-it-all points out that there are 7,500 varieties of apple in the world!
 So, there are layers of complexity even within this simple matter of choice.
 The same is certainly true when it comes to agency rate cards and benchmarking agency costs.

 Many companies have compiled their own internal lists of rates from agency rate cards, and from that worked out average fees for various activities.
 Marketing procurers then use this average as a benchmark, to inform negotiations with agency suppliers and ensure they get the best deal.

 Agency Rate Cards: Are you really comparing like with like?

 Is the data up to date?
 How can an average like this ever reflect the often less tangible value that agencies claim to provide – the ideas and strategy – let alone the investments they may have made in top talent?

 There are other factors too.
 Is an agency that charges less per hour for its time necessarily a better option than one with a higher hourly rate but able to do a better job in less time?
-And what store can even be placed in rate card fees, when, as any media buyer will tell you, no-one ever pays the fee listed on agency rate cards?
+And what store can even be placed in agency rate cards, when, as any media buyer will tell you, no-one ever pays the fee listed on agency rate cards?

 Getting meaningful results from agency benchmarking exercises starts with the client inputting the right information: a granular Scopes of Work that sets out what needs to be done and on what basis, whether project/deliverable or retainer-based.

 Having established these parameters, the pricing intelligence exercise should then proceed using live data – the agency costs that are actually being used in the market, not those published in a range of agency rate cards.